devzendo/devzendo.github.io/_pages/parachute.md

 This is one of my projects that isn't quite ready to be released yet.

-It's quite a long-term project; something of a historical reconstruction, inspired by one of my favourite lyrics:
+It's quite a long-term project; something of a historical reconstruction, inspired by the works of genius that were the Inmos Transputer, occam and CSP.

+Additional motivations are from Professor Niklaus Wirth's Project Oberon, and his paper "A Plea for Lean Software".

+The project motto comes from one of my favourite lyrics:
 "Let's rebuild the past, 'cos the future won't last." -- "The Hot Revivalist" by The High Llamas.

-... and also by the works of genius that were the Inmos Transputer, occam and CSP.
-I'm also inspired in this project by the genius of Charles 'Chuck' H. Moore, and the Forth language he invented.
-Also by Professor Niklaus Wirth's Project Oberon, and his paper "A Plea for Lean Software".

 The goals are:
  * to revisit a Transputer emulator I initially wrote several years ago
  * write a toolchain to support development for it